 The explorers also camped out overnight, and documented their journey along the way so they could share what they learnt with their communities when they returned home.

-Having completed the Summit, the students become members of the Antarctic Heritage Trust’s Alumni Programme, which includes Inspiring ExplorersTM like William Pike, Brando Yelavich, Holly Woodhouse and many others.
+Having completed the Summit, the students become members of the Antarctic Heritage Trust’s Alumni Programme, which includes Inspiring ExplorersTM like William Pike, Brando Yelavich, Hollie Woodhouse and many others.

 The Summit is run in partnership with William Pike Challenge and is supported by Christchurch NZ, The Christchurch Antarctic Office, International Antarctic Centre, Antarctica New Zealand, and Canterbury Museum.